The Impact of School-based Cognitive Behavioral Therapy on High School Dropout Rates in Mexico

 - Late program start date: The program was scheduled to begin in early September, but did not commence until mid-October at which point some students had already dropped out of school and teachers recorded limited availability.

-- Use of out of school hours for the sessions: Holding sessions outside of regular school hours meant that some students who travelled from further locations were expected to travel long distances after school hours.
+- Use of out of school hours for the sessions: Holding sessions outside of regular school hours meant that some students who traveled from further locations were expected to travel long distances after school hours.

 - Lack of incentives for participation due to the voluntary nature of the program.